 Dogs can also develop genetic mutations that affect their colouring, leading to pale gum tissue when their mucus membranes become pale.

 Dogs can also develop genetic mutations that affect their colouring, leading to pale gum tissue when their mucus membranes become pale.
 There are many reasons why this might happen.
-One of the most common reasons for a dog’s gums to become light in colour is that the dog has a form of adult celiac disease called gluten enteropathy.
+One of the most common reasons a dog’s gums become light in colour is that the dog has a form of adult celiac disease called gluten enteropathy.
 In this autoimmune condition, the body reacts to the gluten protein found in grains during digestion.

 Another possible cause for a dog’s white gums can be attributed to hypothyroidism.
 This endocrine disorder affects metabolism and leads to a wide range of symptoms, and white gums as one of those symptoms.
 Lastly, some evidence suggests that vitamin B deficiency may lead to pale gums in dogs.

 There are some possibilities for why this might happen, primarily what they are; the veterinarian will have to identify after a physical examination of your dog.
-Afterwards, they may recommend blood tests or other diagnostics to confirm their suspicions.
+Afterward, they may recommend blood tests or other diagnostics to confirm their suspicions.